Language Information

 QUESTION: How do I prepare for the Arabic, Hebrew, or Turkish placement test?

-The best way to start preparing for the test is to do some reading in Arabic, Hebrew, or Turkish, especially if you have been away from the foreign language for a while.
+The best way to start preparing for the test is to do some reading in Arabic, Hebrew, or Turkish, especially if you have been away from the language for a while.
 Try reading a story, or skim through the latest online newspaper articles.
 You could also watch a short movie clip and practice speaking with a native speaker, if you have access to one.

 QUESTION: Where can I find the Arabic, Hebrew, or Turkish placement test?